CarloDiCicco/RL_project_24_25/README.md

 ## Hyperparameter Optimization (HPO)

-We ran **two HPO rounds** for SAC on `HalfCheetah-v5`: a broad search to identify impactful knobs, followed by a focused refinement on the learning rate (LR).
+**Two HPO rounds** have been run for SAC on `HalfCheetah-v5`: a broad search to identify impactful knobs, followed by a focused refinement on the learning rate (LR).
 The goal was to lock a robust configuration for the final training.

 ### Round 1 — Broad search